ArvinthC3000/SmartWatch-V2/README.md

 Note that, this web-base aplication have features such as

 -Message/Chat box
--Spotify Music player
+-Spotify Music player using iFrame
--Timer(underdevelopment)
+-Timer with laps

 ### Tools

 -JS ES5
 -Bootstrap